 If I snore, does that mean I have sleep apnea?

-It’s very possible, but not necessarily a determining factor.
-Sleep apnea sufferers snore when there’s a blockage in their airway that’s interfering with their ability to breathe properly.
+Snoring is a common symptom of sleep apnea, but it doesn’t always mean it’s caused by the sleep disorder.
+Sleep apnea causes a blockage in the airway, interfering your ability to breathe properly.
 If your snoring is accompanied by large gasps for air and abrupt awakenings, then it’s recommended that you receive a sleep study.

 What are other symptoms of sleep apnea besides snoring?